-- is based upon the teacher and pupil having a clear understanding of the learning objective and assessment criteria. - plays an integral part in classroom learning - indicates strengths and identifies weaknesses - is consistent throughout the school - enables a teacher to assess the child's learning against the learning objective - enables a teacher to move the child forward in learning. - corrects mistakes, addresses mis-understandings and offers encouragement - provides assessment information and informs future planning appropriate responses/action sequences tasks when compared
+- is based upon the teacher and pupil having shared the learning objective and assessment criteria. - plays an integral part in classroom learning - indicates strengths and identifies weaknesses - is consistent throughout the school - enables a teacher to assess the child's learning against the learning objective - enables a teacher to move the child forward in learning. - corrects mistakes, addresses mis-understandings and offers encouragement - provides assessment information and informs future planning